Badwolf369/CS260/Assignment 6/README.md

 Link to the right half of the tree.
 All following nodes are greater than the current node.

-## BiTree
+## BinaryTree
-List that intelligently locates where to place a given number so the tree may remain sorted for binary sort.
+Linked List that intelligently locates where to place a given number so the tree may remain sorted for binary search.

 #### Private Attributes
 ##### node* root = nullptr